 The experiment was laid out in a completely randomized design with three replications.
 The data obtained from the investigations were analyzed using OPSTAT software and were subjected to analysis of variance to find out the significance (Panse and Sukhatme, 1978).
-Wherever the treatment differences were found significant critical differences (CD) were worked out at 5% level with a mean separation by least significant difference and denoted by symbol * ,** for 5% and 1% respectively.
-Non significant comparisons were indicated as NS.
-Simple correlation was worked out between different parameters to know the positive or negative relationships existing between them.
+Wherever the treatment differences were found, significant critical differences (CD) were worked out at 5% level with a mean separation by the least significant difference and denoted by symbol * ,** for 5% and 1%, respectively.
+Non-significant comparisons were indicated as NS.
+A simple correlation was worked out between different parameters to know the positive or negative relationships between them.

 RESULTS AND DISCUSSION